jina-ai/docs/chapters/stress/index.md

 - Functional/Indexers parameters: Configure the functional parameters that can affect the performance of the search
 - Client parameters: Configure how the client connects to the Flow

-### Sharding parameters
+### Sharding and scheduling parameters

 Jina allows for parallelization of data processing.
-You can read an overview of these options [here](https://docs.jina.ai/chapters/parallel/index.html)
+You can read an overview of these options [here](https://docs.jina.ai/chapters/parallel/index.html).
 We use these to parallelize the various `Pods`.
-We also configure the scheduling strategy to `load_balance`.
-This prioritizes the idle `Peas` inside the `Pods`.
+On the same topic, we also configure the `scheduling` strategy.

 ### Functional/Indexers parameter